ghcmartins1978/BetterWorkAI/static/docs/rust_helper_setup.md

 2. Macro execution through TagUI integration
 3. Screenshot capture and analysis
 4. REST API for the web interface to communicate with
+5. Security layer to ensure your data stays private

 ## Prerequisites